 Increasing Access to Healthcare Services for Women at Risk

-According to the World Health Organization, approximately 830 women die from pregnancy or childbirth-related complications around the world every day (1).
-Almost all of these deaths occur in low-resource settings, and most could have been prevented.
+According to the World Health Organization, hundreds of women die from pregnancy or childbirth-related complications around the world every day.
+Almost all of these maternal deaths occur in low-resource settings, and most could have been prevented.

 CMMB works in countries with the highest maternal mortality rates in Africa and the Americas.
 Globally, our maternal health programs focus on the best outcomes for mothers and children.
 Failure to identify risk factors, lack of early screening to detect STDs, inattention to hygiene and health, delayed identification of pregnancy, and a tradition of home births are factors which can endanger a baby’s healthy growth and the health of her mother.

-We collaborate with local institutions and health personnel to create integrated, consistent responses targeting women of child bearing age, pregnant women, and newborns.
-We focus on preventing and treating pregnancy complications and averting deaths or disabilities from complications.
+We make long term commitments to communities globally.
+We collaborate with local institutions and health personnel to create integrated, consistent responses targeting killers of women of childbearing age, pregnant women, and newborns.
+We focus on providing antenatal care to prevent and treat complications.

-- education to promote the use of skilled birth attendants and healthy behaviors including breastfeeding, early postnatal care, and planning for optimal pregnancy spacing
+- Education to promote the use of skilled facility-based deliveries and healthy behaviors such as breastfeeding, early postnatal care, and planning for optimal pregnancy spacing.

 CMMB also addresses cultural, behavioral, socioeconomic, health system, and other challenges, especially those that contribute to the three primary delays that inhibit pregnant women from reaching maternal care:

 - Delay in the decision to seek care.

 - Delay in identifying and reaching a health facility that provides maternal care.